Emergent Gravity from Topological Quantum Field Theory: Stochastic Gradient Flow Perspective away from the Quantum Gravity Problem: Wilczek theory and its canonical analysis

 where \( M_P^2 = -8k_\text{W} v^3 m^2 \) and \( \Lambda = \pm 6m^2 \).
 Within the same SSB limit, the conjugate momenta reduce to

 It is remarkable that the Hamiltonian recovered via the SSB matches the ADM gravity in the time gauge \( n_0 = 1 \), fixing \( e_0^0 = -1/N \)~\cite{ACMM2}.
-This is also the choice commonly adopted in the literature \cite{thiemann:modern} in order to canonically quantize General Relativity using the Ashtekar variables.
+This is also the choice commonly adopted in the literature \cite{thiemann:modern} in order to canonically quantize GR using the Ashtekar variables.
 At the level of Hamiltonian analysis {\it \`a la} Dirac, the theory has primary constraints \( Z_A \), \( Z^i_{AB} \), \( Z^0_{AB} \approx 0 \) and a secondary constraint \( \dot{Z}^0_{AB} \approx 0 \), and its total Hamiltonian is

 The counting of the degrees of freedom is achieved by considering that the theory involves 90 dynamical variables, 20 gauge choices, 10 first-class constraints, and 44 second-class constraints.
+The $90$ dynamical phase space variables correspond to: twice (considering also the conjugated momenta) the four degrees of freedom per gauge potential times the ten internal dimensions of the gauge group --- namely $A_\mu^{AB}$, labeled by anti-symmetrized indices $A,B=1,2, \dots 5$; and twice the degrees of freedom of the Higgs-like pentaplet. \\

+For completeness, and following the detailed analysis of Ref.~\cite{ACMM2}, we briefly summarize the canonical structure.
+The configuration variables are the spatial components of the $SO(1,4)$ (or $SO(3,2)$) connection $A_i^{AB}$ (with $i=1,2,3$ and $A,B=0,\dots,4$), yielding $3 \times 10 = 30$ fields, together with their conjugate momenta $\Pi^{i}_{AB}$, for a total of 60 canonical phase-space variables.
+In addition, the Higgs-like multiplet $\phi^A$ ($5$ components) and its conjugate momenta $\Pi_A$ contribute 10 further canonical variables, while the temporal components $A_0^{AB}$ ($10$ fields) act as Lagrange multipliers enforcing primary constraints.
+Altogether, this gives $90$ dynamical phase-space variables.\\

-It is then possible to recover that theory yields 3 physical degrees of freedom, corresponding to a massless graviton and massive scalar mode~\cite{ACMM2}. \\
+The constraint structure consists of 10 first-class constraints associated with the parent gauge symmetry (removing twice as much degrees of freedom), and 44 second-class constraints arising from the primary momenta relations and the symmetry-breaking sector.
+Gauge fixing removes 20 additional degrees of freedom.
+It is then possible to recover that theory yields 6 degrees of freedom in the phase space, hence 3 physical degrees of freedom, corresponding to a massless graviton and massive scalar mode~\cite{ACMM2}.